russelcanlapan/App_Dev_Project/README.md

 # Gym System
 The Gym Management System is an online platform designed to manage member and employee interactions within a gym.
 The system allows users to log in as either employees or members, each with specific capabilities according to their roles.
 The project’s functionality is modeled based on a detailed UML diagram, outlining the core classes, controllers, and interactions.

-### Controller
-- UserController: A controller managing both members and employees within the system.
-- MemberController: A controller managing member-specific operations.
-- EmployeeController: A controller managing employee-specific operations.
-- Notification Interface: An interface representing the notification system, allowing both email and SMS notifications.

 ## Features
 ### Member
 - Login: Members can log in to access the system.